 Wire Description 1 VIOLET/BLACK (-) AUX 2 Output 500 mA negative output.
 Can be programmed for one of the following four options: Constant while the LOCK and UNLOCK buttons are pressed, + 1 sec. after the buttons are released.
 Pressing the LOCK + UNLOCK buttons simultaneously will toggle the AUX 2 output ON/OFF for up to 30 sec.
 Pressing the LOCK + UNLOCK buttons simultaneously will toggle the AUX 2 output ON/OFF for up to 4 min. (active only when under remote run).
 Priority door access.
 Produces a (-) pulse on the 2nd press of the UNLOCK button.
-2 LIGHT BLUE (-) AUX 1 Output 500 mA negative output.
-Can be programmed for one of the following three options: 1.
-Horn confirmation on the 2nd press of the LOCK button.
-2. Priority door access.
-Produces a (-) pulse on the 2nd press of the UNLOCK button.
-3. Horn confirmation on 1st press of the LOCK button.
-3 WHITE/BLACK (-) Parking lights output 500 mA negative Parking Light output Note: Ensure that the voltage does not vary when the dimmer control switch is turned up or down.
+2 LIGHT BLUE (-) AUX 1 Output 3 WHITE/BLACK 500 mA negative Parking Light output (-) Parking lights output Note: Ensure that the voltage does not vary when the dimmer control switch is turned u or down.
 If this is the case, it is not the right wire.
 There is also a positive Parking Light output.
 Only one of these two different outputs needs to be connected.